celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 ### Mini Node Offsite 2022 Berlin

-To facilitate and speedup the resolution of the problem we decided to make a team gathering in Berlin for 4 days.
-With the help of preliminary preparations by @Wondertan and invited guest @willscott, we were able to find a solution in 2 days to match the following requirements:
+To facilitate and speed up the resolution of the problem, we decided to make the team gathering in Berlin for four days.
+With the help of preliminary preparations by @Wondertan and guest @willscott, we were able to find a solution in 2 days to match the following requirements:

 - Sync time less than block time(ideally sub-second)